Mrutledg02/Imgur-Clone-Capstone-One-Project/README.md

 ## Credits

-This project was created by [Megan Heinisch].
+This project was created by Megan Heinisch.
 It was developed as a capstone project for the [Springboard] Software Engineering Bootcamp.